umran/apify/README.md

 ##### Date Fields

-Date fields have a required property: `type` whose value must be set to "date".
+Date fields have a required property: `type`, whose value must be set to "date".
 Date fields are a special kind of field in that it takes valid ISO `Date` objects.
 Refer to the table below for all the properties that may be defined on a field object of `type` "date".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |